-The City Manager's Office prepares an annual report to our citizens (PDF) consistent with the AGA's citizen-centric reporting initiative.
-The short report is intended to give citizens a better understanding of their government and provide a more meaningful debate about fiscal priorities, performance results and future challenges.
+The City Manager's Office prepares an annual report (PDF) consistent with the AGA's citizen-centric reporting initiative.
+The short report is intended to give the community a better understanding of their government and provide a more meaningful debate about fiscal priorities, performance results and future challenges.
 We have given a presentation (PDF) about our annual report and how it is prepared.

 Budget and Financial Reports

 Performance information is included in the annual budget at the division and department level.
-In addition, ten years worth of data on selected indicators is included in the comprehensive annual financial report.
+In addition, ten years worth of data on selected indicators is included in the Annual Comprehensive financial report.
 Both documents, as well as an archive of prior year information is available at www.ScottsdaleAZ.gov/finance.

 Organization Strategic Planning

-The citywide strategic planning effort (PDF) is part of the performance management initiative.
-The current organization strategic plan was approved at a council meeting in September 2017.
+The citywide strategic planning effort (PDF)is part of the performance management initiative.
+The current organization strategic plan was approved at a council meeting in April 2019.
 Updates on the progress of the organization strategic plan are on this online dashboard and on the Mission and Priorities page.

 Organization Mission Statement

 In addition, in December 2013, the City Council adopted a new mission statement for the organization: “Simply better service for a world-class community” The new mission statement is being implemented through citywide internal initiatives.
 These are: “Simply” - Streamlining the services we provide through process improvement, “Better” - Formalizing our benchmarking efforts to ensure our services are “better,” and “Service” - Reinstating training programs and standards for providing high-quality customer service.
 In addition, to clarify what is meant by a world-class community, we partnered with graduate students at Thunderbird School of Global Management to formalize the definition and attributes of a world-class community and create citywide customer-focused outcomes and key performance indicators.
 The final project is available online (PDF)